Territory of New Guinea

-The Territory of New Guinea was an Australian-administered League of Nations and then United Nations trust territory on the island of New Guinea from 1914 until 1975.
-In 1949, the Territory and the Territory of Papua were established in an administrative union by the name of the Territory of Papua and New Guinea.
+The Territory of New Guinea was an Australian-administered territory, first as a League of Nations mandate and then as a United Nations trust territory, in the northeastern part of the island of New Guinea and nearby islands, from 1914 until 1975.
+In 1949, it was united with the Territory of Papua to create the Territory of Papua and New Guinea.
 That administrative union was renamed as Papua New Guinea in 1971.
 Notwithstanding that it was part of an administrative union, the Territory of New Guinea at all times retained a distinct legal status and identity until the advent of the Independent State of Papua New Guinea.

 The initial Australian mandate, entitled the Mandate for the German Possessions in the Pacific Ocean situated South of the Equator other than German Samoa and Nauru, was based on the previous German New Guinea, which had been captured and occupied by Australian forces during World War I.

-Most of the Territory of New Guinea was occupied by Japan during World War II, between 1942 and 1945.
+Most of the Territory of New Guinea was occupied by Imperial Japan during the Pacific War, between 1942 and 1945.
 During this time, Rabaul, on the island of New Britain, became a major Japanese base (see New Guinea campaign).
-After World War II, the territories of Papua and New Guinea were combined in an administrative union under the Papua New Guinea Provisional Administration Act (1945–46).
+After the war, the territories of Papua and New Guinea were combined in an administrative union under the Papua New Guinea Provisional Administration Act (1945–46).

 Background

-In 1884, Germany formally took possession of the northeast quarter of New Guinea and it became known as German New Guinea.
+In 1884, the German Empire formally took possession of the northeast quarter of New Guinea and it became known as German New Guinea.
 In the same year, the British government proclaimed a protectorate over the southeastern quarter of New Guinea.
 The protectorate, called British New Guinea, was annexed by Britain outright on 4 September 1888.
 The territory was transferred to the newly federated Commonwealth of Australia on 18 March 1902, and British New Guinea became the Territory of Papua, with Australian administration beginning in 1906.